 - Use the bed and the bedroom only for sleeping and having sex.

-- If you are unable to fall asleep within 15-20 minutes, get out of bed and go to another room until you feel sleepy again.
+- If you are unable to fall asleep within about 15-20 minutes, get out of bed and go to another room until you feel sleepy again.
 (Repeat as necessary.)
+It is important to keep in mind that clock-watching can also perpetuate insomnia, so it is often best to estimate the time one has been awake or to assume, after the person is frustrated and awake, that it is time to leave the bed.

-- Maintain a regular waking time, regardless of the quality of the previous night’s sleep;
+- Maintain a regular waking time, even on weekends, regardless of the quality of the previous night’s sleep;

 - Avoid daytime napping.